mainkoon81/Study-02-AB-Testing/README.md

  - We can compare two sample means and in this case, but cannot use t-test.
 We are able to use t-test when the test statistic we have follows the Student's t-distribution under the assumption that the null hypothesis is true.
 However, here the test statistic's null distribution is not t-distribution, but z-distribution because it's about the proportion!!!

 ### 2. Chi-Sqr test:
 It's expected value: `E[x] = df` (몇개나 더했어?) - the sum of squares`∑(x-μ)^2` of independent standard normals is a random variable that fairly naturally arises in many contexts, and that is something we would like to have a name for.
-The degrees of freedom relates to the number of independent normals involved(or summed) and each of those squared components has mean `1` coz each means each one.
+The degrees of freedom relates to the number of independent normals involved(or squared then summed) and each of those squared components has mean `1`.
 #### 1> In a contingency table `(along cols: categories, along rows: each group)`, values are all about `Countings`.
 ### We use Chi-Sqr to test relationships between `categorical variables`.
 we want to know: